ampproject/amphtml/extensions/amp-next-page/amp-next-page.md

 ## Accessibility

 The default footer and default separator both present a generic, non-localized `aria-label` describing their content.
-If this label is not satisfactory, please consider using a custom footer/separator element to improve accessibility.
+If this label is not satisfactory, please consider using a custom footer or separator element to improve accessibility.

 Both the default footer and default separator are keyboard-focusable.
 When a custom separator is provided, its `tabindex` is preserved if present, otherwise a `tabindex` of `0` will be added to the given element.